-The Archaeology collection has relatively little financial value, apart from the marble head which is on loan to the British Museum, but is of scientific value.
+The Archaeology collection has relatively little financial value, apart from a few pieces including the marble head which is on loan to the British Museum, but is of scientific value.

-The marble head was valued on 23 April 2010 (effective date 30 June 2010) by the British Museum as part of the loan agreement.
-This has been reflected in the values above.
-The valuation is renewed / reviewed every three years as part of the museums procedures.
-The valuation for 30 June 2013 has been received.
+The marble head was most recently valued as at 30 June 2013 by the British Museum as part of the loan agreement and is reflected in the values above.
+The valuation is reviewed every three years as part of the museum's procedures.